ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 }
 ```

-### Achieving inheritance using constructor funciton
+### Achieving inheritance using constructor function

 Let's write a code to achieve this: